 First Deputy Prime Minister Igor Shuvalov recently slapped a veto on a near-term sale due to poor market conditions, that have since deteriorated further, reducing the value of the stake to $4.3 billion.

-Shuvalov, according to sources and media reports, should stay despite media reports over his wife's lucrative financial dealings with Russia's billionaire oligarchs.
+Shuvalov, according to sources and reports, should stay despite media reports over his wife's lucrative financial dealings with Russia's billionaire oligarchs.
 He has admitted the deals but denied any impropriety.

 The English-speaking lawyer is seen as one of the few officials who can mediate in the battles for power and influence between the market liberals and another faction of men with a background, like former KGB spy Putin, in the security services.